University of Edinburgh/NHS Scotland Clinical Psychology Training Programme

 Research supervision is provided by staff within the Department of Clinical and Health Psychology allowing access to a broad range of research expertise, in conjunction with clinical thesis supervision provided by the NHS.
 Clinical placements are available to trainees in a wide variety of settings including regional and national centres of excellence, supervised by registered clinical psychologists, together with appropriate input from other professionals.
 The quality and variety of available placements and the Programme's academic strengths are seen as particularly important features.

 During the first two years of training you will receive core training, organised around the vertical streams of "Fundamentals of Clinical Psychology", "Assessment and Measurement", "Formulation", "Intervention", and "Research".
-During Year 1, you will learn specific adaptations required to work with adults of working age who experience a wide range of physical and mental health difficulties as well as people who have intellectual disabilities.
+During Year 1, the focus is on specific adaptations required to work with adults of working age who experience a wide range of physical and mental health difficulties as well as people who have intellectual disabilities.
 In Year 2, these vertical teaching streams are continued and deepened, with a further emphasis on working with complexity, developments in therapeutic modalities, thinking and working from a systemic perspective and adaptations required for working with both children and families and older people.
 In terms of therapeutic modalities, the first two years give an excellent grounding in cognitive therapy, behavioural therapy and systemic therapies, as well as introductions to psychodynamic work, interpersonal approaches, critical and community psychology, and "Third Wave" developments.
 Trainees are taught how to apply psychological theories in clinical settings, and to understand the importance of the link between theory, evidence base and practice in clinical formulation, intervention planning and problem solving.
 Underpinned by a reflective scientist-practitioner stance, research training takes place across all three years of training, facilitating a critical evaluative stance.

 Professionalism and Practice teaching takes place over all years of training.
 As well as sessions covering topics that include ethical practice, diversity, consultancy, teaching/training others, leadership and influencing, throughout training this stream of teaching also contains reflective practice sessions.
-These are designed to foster your own reflections on your developing identity as a psychologist, the nature of this work as a scientific and human endeavour and the impact of working therapeutically on your own wellbeing and self-care.
+These are designed to foster your own reflections on your developing identity as a psychologist, the nature of this work as a scientific and human endeavour and the impact of working therapeutically on your own well-being and self-care.

 The Programme is overseen by the Joint Training Committee (JTC) which meets twice a year.
 The JTC has approximately 30 members consisting of members of the Programme Team, NHS supervisor representatives, clinical psychologist managers representing each of the NHS Health Board areas, trainee representatives, experts by experience, local area tutors and representatives from NES.
 Course co-ordinators from the University liaise with NHS staff to plan and organise teaching.
 Regular meetings are held between staff and trainees to discuss matters of common concern, and to obtain trainee feedback on the Programme.